jasmina-dzurlic/hogtie/README.md

 # HoGTIE (Horizontal Gene Transfer Identification Engine)
 First thought to only occur widely in prokaryotic organisms, recent work has shown the prevalence of horizontal gene transfer (HGT) across the tree of life.
-HoGTIE uses a combination of k-mer-based and phylogenetic-based comparisons to identify genomic regions and sequences that contain horizontal gene transfer (HGT) in a recipient species.
+HoGTIE uses a combination of k-mer-based and phylogenetic-based comparisons to identify genomic regions and sequences that contain horizontal gene transfer in a recipient species.

 ### In development
 HoGTIE is under active development.
 If you would like to check out or contribute to the code, hogtie can be installed locally via: